ellazee/matching_game/readme.md

 #Memory Matching Game

 This is a memory matching game, where the players can flip cards in an attempt to make a match.
 The player with the most matches wins the game.
 Jquery was used, including a flip plug-in.
+The Javscript includes the Fisher Yates shuffle algorithm to randomize the cards, and sweet alerts were used for match and win notifications.

 ######FEATURES
 * Tracking of which player's turn it is